Duedu2023/zero_day/README.md

 _This project is about how to create a git repository on a local machine and how to push your work to github_ **this includes
 * how to install vagrant
-* how to instaool virtual machine
+* how to install virtual machine
-* creating and pushing github repository
+* creating and pushing github repositories